 Subject to adjustments as provided in Section 15, an aggregate of 1,500,000 shares of Common Stock, which represents the number of shares equal to approximately 6.6% of the number of shares of Common Stock outstanding as of the Effective Date (the "Shares"), may be issued pursuant to the Plan.
 Such Shares may be in whole or in part authorized and unissued or held by the Company as treasury shares.
-Nothwithstanding anything contained in this Plan to the contrary, if any Grant under the Plan expires or terminates unexercised, becomes unexercisable or is forfeited as to any Shares, or is tendered or withheld as to any Shares in payment of the exercise price of the Grant or taxes payable with respect to the Grant or the vesting or exercise thereof, then such unpurchased, forfeited, tendered or withheld Shares may not thereafter be available for further Grants under the Plan.
+Notwithstanding anything contained in this Plan to the contrary, if any Grant under the Plan expires or terminates unexercised, becomes unexercisable or is forfeited as to any Shares, or is tendered or withheld as to any Shares in payment of the exercise price of the Grant or taxes payable with respect to the Grant or the vesting or exercise thereof, then such unpurchased, forfeited, tendered or withheld Shares may not thereafter be available for further Grants under the Plan.
 The number of shares that may be used for restricted stock or restricted unit grants under the Plan may not exceed fifty percent (50%) of the total authorized number of Shares pursuant to the Plan.
+A restricted stock and stock option grant to an eligible individual under the Plan for a year cannot exceed 100,000 shares.